 These consolidated financial statements have been prepared using accounting policies applicable to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they become due.
-The Company has incurred a loss for the year ended September 30, 2016 of \$8,280 (year ended September 30, 2015 - loss of \$4,196) and has an accumulated deficit of \$304,684 (September 30, 2015 - \$296,407).
+The Company has an accumulated deficit of \$304,518 (September 30, 2016 - \$304,948).
 The Company is in the exploration and development stage and is subject to risks and challenges similar to other companies in a comparable stage of exploration.

-These risks include, but are not limited to, dependence on key individuals, successful exploration and the ability to secure adequate financing to meet the minimum capital required to successfully complete the projects, risk relating to maintaining property licenses in good standing and continuing as a going concern.
+These risks include, but are not limited to, dependence on key individuals, successful exploration and the ability to secure adequate financing to meet the minimum capital required to successfully complete the projects, political risk relating to maintaining property licenses in good standing and continuing as a going concern.

 The Company will have to raise additional funds to continue operations.
 Although the Company is able to raise funds by selling equity investments and has been successful in raising funds to date, there can be no assurance that adequate funding will be available in the future, or available on terms acceptable to the Company.
+The Company's ability to generate capital from external sources or dispositions of investments is dependent upon many factors outside of its control, including the market values of its investments which can fluctuate significantly at any time and have a material and unpredictable impact of the Company's capital resources.

-Failure to meet its funding commitments with its partners may result in the loss of the Company's exploration and evaluation interests that are jointly owned with others.
+Failure to meet its funding commitments with its partners or its ongoing obligations in respect of governing bodies in the jurisdictions in which it operates may result in the loss of the Company's exploration and evaluation interests.